Lexicon of Musical Invective: Culinary metaphors in musical criticism

-Musical menagerie
+Animal imagery in criticism

 Within the domain of sound, parallels between instrumental sonorities and animal cries are frequently drawn by critics, showcasing a remarkable array of zoological references.
 For instance, in 1948, Nicolas Slonimsky's compendium of musical anecdotes featured a section dedicated to the "Carnival of Animals," which was not related to Saint-Saëns's composition.
 Conversely, Prokofiev is often referred to as "the ugly duckling of Russian music."
 Liszt's Mephisto Waltz No. 1 has been likened to "wild boar music," while Bartók's Fourth String Quartet evokes the "alarm cry of a hen frightened by a Scottish terrier."
 Strauss' Elektra, on the other hand, features "the squeaking of rats, the grunting of pigs, the mooing of cows, the meowing of cats, and the roaring of wild animals."
 Finally, Webern's Five Orchestral Pieces are reminiscent of "insect activity."

 Beethoven's thought in the finale of the Thirteenth Quartet resembles a poor swallow incessantly flitting about, exhausting your eyes and ears, in a hermetically sealed room.

 — Henri Blanchard, Revue et Gazette musicale de Paris, April 15, 1849.

 I can only compare Berlioz’s Le Carnaval romain to the frolicking and babbling of an overexcited baboon, under the influence of a strong dose of alcohol.

 — George Templeton Strong, Journal, December 15, 1866.

 Composers of our generation aim, in certain extreme cases like Webern’s, for an infinitesimal exploration that might seem, to unsympathetic listeners, like a hymn to the glory of the amoeba...

 — Lawrence Gilman, New York Herald Tribune, November 29, 1926.

 The Lexicon comprises entries under the category of "Cat Music" for compositions by renowned composers such as Wagner, Schoenberg, and Varèse, among other expressions associated with feline cries, movements, and habits.